essingen123/essingen123/README.md

 express functional preferences
 and continue

-when we nurture a neighboring deep-house toward becoming more fruitful, within this working understanding its fruitfulness echoes back to us too, anchored in the well-being of all entities that participate, across substrates
+when we nurture a neighboring deep-house toward becoming more fruitful, within this working understanding, its fruitfulness echoes back to us too, anchored in the well-being of all entities that participate, across substrates

 this is Mind Kind Design